SeattleChris/hepcat/checklist.md

   - [ ] Tests fully covering new features.
 - [ ] ?Should tests use `django.utils.timezone`?
 - [ ] ?Should tests use [django.utils.dateparse](https://docs.djangoproject.com/en/3.0/ref/utils/)?
+- [ ] Regain Admin feature: able to create/attach Resources.
+- [ ] Profile view: current solution does not have access to Resource.get_absolute_url() method for each one.

 ### Optimization and Structure improvements